 ARCHAEOLOGICAL SITE DELINEATION, DOCUMENTATION, AND RECORDATION

-The documentation process of archaeological sites vary by state.
+The documentation process of archaeological sites varies by state.
 SPARC archaeologists are familiar with each Southeastern state’s guidelines on field investigations and report preparation.

 ZOOARCHAEOLOGICAL (ARCHAEOFAUNAL) ANALYSES